-The weekly Sabbath may be seen as the most important of the Biblical Holy Days, and is the only one requiring the death penalty for non-observance.
-It is the one most obviously applying to the whole world: God created man just before the Holy Sabbath, and Yeshua said that the Sabbath was created for man.
+The weekly Sabbath may be seen as the most important of the Holy Days, and is the only one requiring the death penalty for non-observance.
+It is the one most obviously applying to the whole world, being given to Adam - long before Moses.